optskug/docs/README.md

 1-2.
 Turn on your Comma 3X by plugging in the right-angled OBD-C cable to the harness.

 > [!WARNING]
+> * The car harness sends a 12V signal instead of the usual 5V.
+Do not plug in anything other than Comma.
-> * For connecting Comma to the car harness, always use the right-angled OBD-C cable that came with the Comma 3X.
-The hardness sends 12V instead of the usual 5V, so your own USB cable will not work.
+> * For connecting Comma to the harness, always use the right-angled OBD-C cable that came with the Comma 3X.
-> * Comma AI sells it if you need more: https://comma.ai/shop/obd-c-cable
+> * comma.ai sells it if you need more: https://comma.ai/shop/obd-c-cable
 > * If you must buy your own, USB-C 3.1 Gen 2 is required.
-> * For turning on Comma at home, your phone charger works fine.
-It will show a voltage warning but it will work.
+> * For turning on Comma at home, your phone charger usually works despite the voltage warning.
+USB A-to-C cables work well, and USB PD (Power Delivery) sometimes doesn't work.

 1-3.
 Also connect Comma Power (OBD2 connector + long cable) to make sure the Comma stays powered on while turning the car on and off.
 You can remove it later but connect it for now.